 Average Net Price

-The University of Alaska Fairbanks combines a diverse student body with an affordable education.
-The freshman class of 2018 included 21% Native American students, students from five countries, and an average age of 26 years.
-Forbes placed the university at No. 185 among America’s Best Value Colleges 2019 and at No. 211 in its ranking of Public Colleges.
+The University of Alaska Fairbanks was founded in 1917.
+The UAF combines a diverse student body with an affordable education.
+The freshman class of 2022 included 19% Native American students, students from eight countries, and an average age of 25 years.
+There are 545 regular and adjunct faculty and 2,498 staff.
+UAF features nine colleges and schools that offer 187 degrees and certificates including a bachelor’s in emergency management.

 University of Central Florida